Aaron98990/cdc-docs/troubleshooting/common.md

 The output will return the required fields that must be added to the Screen Completion screen.
 Also, double check that all fields are mapped correctly.
 It could have a label without being mapped in CDC.
 - Try on a different browser (Chrome, Firefox, Safari, Edge etc)
 - Clear out the cookies
+- If you tried all of these above, wait.
+It takes up to an hour for some chnges to be reflected on your site.